Nelson Mandela: Socialism and Marxism

-Personality and personal life
+Personal life

 Mandela on a visit to Australia in 2009; he is wearing one of the brightly coloured garments that became known as "Madiba shirts".

 Mandela was widely considered a charismatic leader, described by biographer Mary Benson as "a born mass leader who could not help magnetising people".
-He was highly image conscious and throughout his life always sought out fine quality clothes, with many commentators believing that he carried himself in a regal manner.
-His aristocratic heritage was repeatedly emphasised by supporters, thus contributing to his "charismatic power".
-While living in Johannesburg in the 1950s, he cultivated the image of the "African gentleman", having "the pressed clothes, correct manners, and modulated public speech" associated with such a position.
+He was highly image conscious and sought out fine quality clothes, with many commentators believing that he carried himself in a regal manner.
+His aristocratic heritage was repeatedly emphasised by supporters, contributing to his "charismatic power".
+While living in Johannesburg in the 1950s, he cultivated the image of the "African gentleman", having "pressed clothes, correct manners, and modulated public speech".
 In doing so, Lodge argued that Mandela became "one of the first media politicians ... embodying a glamour and a style that projected visually a brave new African world of modernity and freedom".
 Mandela was known to change his clothes several times a day, and he became so associated with highly coloured Batik shirts after assuming the presidency that they came to be known as "Madiba shirts".

 For political scientists Betty Glad and Robert Blanton, Mandela was an "exceptionally intelligent, shrewd, and loyal leader".
 His official biographer, Anthony Sampson, commented that he was a "master of imagery and performance", excelling at presenting himself well in press photographs and producing sound bites.
 His public speeches were presented in a formal, stiff manner, and often consisted of clichéd set phrases.
 He typically spoke slowly, and carefully chose his words.
 Although he was not considered a great orator, his speeches conveyed "his personal commitment, charm and humour".